apitoolkit/apitoolkit-flask/README.md

 ```

-This will monitor all requests and send metadata to the API Toolkit dashboard.
+This will monitor all requests and send them to the APIToolkit's servers.